ttltrk/TTT/LAN/RUS/RUS.md

 mama citaet - mom is reading
 ja vas ne znajem - I do not know you
-ja vizu nasu mamu - I see our mom kak zavut vasu cabaku? - what is your dogs name?
+ja vizu nasu mamu - I see our mom kak zavut vasu cabaku? - what is your dogs name? dima ty choces zmeu? - dimna do you want a snake? u mena net jeho knigy - i don't have his book cto on citaet? - what is he reading?
 ```

 [^^^](#RUS)